-Shahi Urad Dal is a succulently creamy split urad lentil stew.
-Shahi Dal, as the name advocates, is a rich, aromatic, and delicious Mughlai style urad dal cooked with milk, ghee, and a fistful of almonds.
-Serve urad dal with naan, lachha paratha, or jeera rice for an indulgent Indian dinner.
+Shahi Urad Dal is a rich, creamy split urad lentil recipe.
+Shahi Dal, as the name advocates, is an aromatic, and delicious Mughlai style urad dal cooked with milk, ghee, and a fistful of almonds.
+Serve urad dal with naan, lachha paratha, or jeera rice for an indulgent Indian style dinner.

-Shahi Urad Dal Recipe finds its origins in Mughlai cuisine, characterized by the usage of rich dry fruits and nuts with protein and fat to create some exquisitely sinful but tantalizingly delicious gravies.
+Shahi Urad Dal Recipe finds its origins in Mughlai cuisine, characterized by the usage of rich dry fruits, aromatics, and fat to create some exquisitely sinful but tantalizingly delicious gravies.

 Urad Dal Recipe…

-The trick to letting any dal cook perfectly is to let steam escape naturally on its own, before opening the pressure cooker (also read:10 Best Pressure Cooker Recipes).
+The trick to letting any dal cook perfectly is to let steam escape naturally on its own, before opening the pressure cooker.
 Use the back of a spoon to mash the dal for that thick, saucy consistency.

 Preparing Tempering (Tadka): The tadka for the urad dal is prepared while the pressure cooker simmers away, by letting onions and tomatoes sweat it out in a pan.
 Then, the tadka and dal come together in one sizzling, bubbling plat du jour called Shahi Dal.